NEET/JEE Coaching Scholarship

 B: 2 occurs on either die

-Hence the number 2 can come on first die or second die or on both the die simultaneously.
+Hence the number 2 can come on the first die or second die or on both die simultaneously.

-Sample space when a die is rolled:
+(c) Sample space when a die is rolled:

 S = {1, 2, 3, 4, 5, 6}